 Enroll in your Maryland Medigap Plan IMMEDIATELY

 Our caps lock button didn’t get stuck.
 We really mean it!
 There is one Maryland Medigap Open Enrollment Period (OEP, also called your Medigap initial enrollment period).
-This OEP occurs when you first qualify for Medicare Part Ba and it is not an annual event.
-OEP generally applies to those turning 65.
-However, if you delay Medicare Part B while you continue working your OEP can begin later.
+This OEP occurs when you first qualify for Medicare Part B and it is not an annual event.
+OEP is sometimes called your initial enrollment and generally applies to those turning 65.
+Click here to learn about initial enrollment in Medigap.
+If you delay Medicare Part B while you continue working your OEP can begin later.

 Available Medigap Plans in Maryland